Johnny's dad is one of the 27 million American adults who are functionally

 "If you can read, you can help!"

-If you know someone who needs help, or if you you are interested in volunteering...
+If you know someone who needs help, or if you're interested in volunteering:

 District School Board of